shanalikhan/code-settings-sync/README.md

 > Type ">Sync" In Command Palette and select Reset Token and Gist Settings

+## Creating and Downloading Settings From Anonymous Gist

+Anonymous Gist is **Turned Off** by default.
+Github provides a way to create Anonymous Gist so you can create Anonymous Gist without adding your account information (token).
+But you cant make change on Anonymous Gist once created, its the limitation from the Github so extension will always create new Anonymous Gist upon uploading the settings, you can download the settings from any Anonymous Gist without adding your account information.

+To turn on the Anonymous Gist , set `sync.anonymousGist` to true

 ## Toggle Auto Download

 Auto Download is **disabled by default**.
 It will sync all the setting by default when the editor starts.